Guelph/Eramosa: History

+Thomas Ridout survey of 1821.
+The crown reserve designated for the Six Nation Lands was later constituted as the Township of Guelph.

+Guelph Township was first settled in 1825, and Eramosa in 1821.
+They were constituted respectively from lands originally granted to the Six Nations, and from land purchased from the Mississauga Indians.
+In 1827, the Canada Company was instrumental in resettling the La Guayrans, a group of Scottish emigrants who had originally gone to Venezuela, onto land in Guelph township.
+In Eramosa, subsequent settlement focused on the new community of Brotherstown, later renamed as Rockwood.

 The township was created in 1999 by the merger of the townships of Guelph and Eramosa, as well as parts of Pilkington and Nichol townships.
 The name Eramosa was derived from the native word Un-ne-mo-sah (possibly meaning "black dog", "dead dog", or simply "dog").

 Eramosa Township was settled primarily by Scots and Irish; in 1841, its population was 935.

 The mayor of Guelph/Eramosa in 2022 is Christopher White (who was first elected in 2010).
 Township councillors are Bruce Dickieson, Corey Woods, Steven Liebig, and Mark Bouwmeester.
 County councillors are Don McKay and Doug Breen.

 Auto parts manufacturer Linamar was started in the village of Ariss in 1964 by Hungarian refugee Frank Hasenfratz, initially in his basement.
 The company, with a staff of five, was incorporated in 1966 as Linamar Machine Limited.
 Linamar's first major contract was to manufacture automotive oil pumps for Ford.
 Linamar now operates 22 plants in Guelph.